earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ![type-hints-1]({{site.images}}{{page.slug}}/th1.png)\
 </div>

-Why did I do that?
+But why did I do that?
 Well, only to let you know that the type hints have *no effect at runtime*.
 But without the type hints, you wouldn't know if you're (un)intentionally using an incorrect data type.

 #### Enforcing Type Checks